 When waste ends up in our landfills, it can indicate how efficiently or inefficiently we are in using our resources.
 This is particularly concerning when discarding reusable and recyclable materials such as paper, plastic, organic waste, glass and metal.
 Waste not only pollutes our environment; it can make it unsafe for people to enjoy.

 Monitoring what’s being thrown out and what’s being recycled can inform councils’ waste management plans including identifying what extra support people need to make recycling easier for them.
 It can also help councils in providing the right information and education to people in the Waikato region to increase awareness of the need to use our resources more effectively and how they can make a difference around this.

 - Between 2008 and 2012, the percentage of people surveyed in the Waikato region who said their household recycles ‘all/most of it’ increased from approximately 66% to 70%.

 - Despite this improvement, growth in self-reported recycling has lagged behind that of Auckland, Wellington and Christchurch which rate 80-90% on this survey item.

 Check out related information on our website and other organisations’ websites listed on our Waikato Progress Indicators’ Useful Links page.

 DATA SOURCE AND SUPPORTING INFORMATION

-Regional and New Zealand General Social Survey (NZGSS) results are online(external link).
+Regional and New Zealand General Social Survey (NZGSS) results are online.
 Data are obtained from Table 13: Selected NZGSS measures by region.

 Rest of North Island results are used as a proxy for Waikato region due to small sample size for this item.